python-wheel-build/fromager/docs/develop.md

 is basically the same as `mirror-sdists.sh numpy` but leaves the source trees for all of the packages on the filesystem to be examined, something that is too expensive to do normally in container builds.
+It also allows you to reuse any of the build artifacts between iterations, so you don't have to wait for expensive dependencies to compile again.

 ### Unit tests and linter